Basal Cell Carcinoma – Treating the Most Common Form of Skin Cancer

 To confirm a diagnosis of basal cell carcinoma a dermatologist examines any suspicious areas by looking at the color, shape, and texture of the affected area.
 If skin cancer is suspected, a small piece of skin will be removed and examined under a microscope.
 The result of this skin biopsy will determine which, if any, type of skin cancer is present.

 Treatment Options Available

-There are several different treatment options for basal cell carcinoma depending on the location, size and depth of the cancer.
-Small superficial lesions may be treated with medicated creams while more involved areas may be treated with cryosurgery where the cancer cells are frozen or curettage and electrodessication where the lesion is scraped away and the cancer cells are killed by electricity.
-Excision cuts the tumor out and radiation is used when the cancer has spread.
+There are several different treatment options for Basal Cell Carcinoma depending on the location on the body, size, and depth of the cancer.
+Small superficial lesions may be treated with medicated creams while more involved areas may be treated with cryosurgery.
+Cryosurgery involves the cancer cells being frozen or curettage while electrodessication is performed where the lesion is scraped away; thus the cancer cells are killed by electricity.
+A more invasive treatment is excision, which involves cutting the tumor out.
+Radiation is used when the cancer has spread to larger areas.

 The most effective treatment is Mohs micrographic surgery with a cure rate of 99% for primary basal cell carcinoma.
 The surgeon excises the smallest possible affected area of the skin, stains it, and examines it under a microscope.
 When the tissues at the margins of the lesion show a negative for cancer cells the surgery is over.
 This procedure eliminates guesswork and allows the surgeon to remove only diseased tissue.

 Contact Us today to schedule a skin cancer screening at any one of our 23 locations.